arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/01.user-manual/content.md

 |      `D12`      |         `P1.08`         |      `MISO`      | Master In, Slave Out |
 |      `D13`      |         `P0.13`         |      `SCK`       |     Serial Clock     |

-You can communicate via SPI using the dedicated `SPI.h` library, which is included in the Arduino Nano MBed OS Boards core.
+You can communicate via SPI using the dedicated `SPI.h` library, which is included in the Arduino Nano Mbed OS Boards core.
 The library provides simple functions to initialize the bus, send and receive data and manage multiple devices.

 The following example demonstrates how to use SPI communication to send and receive data: